Joey Gallo Preview, Player Props: Twins vs. Guardians

 Joey Gallo At The Plate

-- Gallo has picked up a hit in 37 of 104 games this year, with multiple hits seven times.
+- Gallo has picked up a hit in 38 of 105 games this year, with multiple hits eight times.

-- Gallo has had at least one RBI in 20.2% of his games this year (21 of 104), with two or more RBI nine times (8.7%).
-He has also accounted for three or more of his team's runs in five contests.
+- In 21.0% of his games this season, Gallo has picked up at least one RBI.
+In 10 of those games (9.5%) he recorded more than one RBI, while accounting for three or more of his team's runs in five contests.

-- He has scored in 31 of 104 games this year, and more than once 4 times.
+- He has scored in 32 games this season (30.5%), including multiple runs in four games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.